HDisHERE/assignment-04/README.md

 # History-Museum

-This is a history website for you to learn the major historical changes in 21 century
+This is a history website for you to learn important factoids about events or things that has shaped culture.
+Made for historian clients, intended to be used by a general audience.

   - Designed by:
-   - Hao Ding (Programmer,backend database set up, login&review function designer)
+   - Hao Ding (Programmer, backend database set up, login & review function designer.)
-   - Anton(Programmer)
+   - Anton(Programmer, created inital design, search bar creator)
-   - Alex(Visual designer)
+   - Alex Sok (Visual Designer, animations, contents, and styling.)
+101388692
-   - Hamza()
+   - Hamza(Visual Designer, contents and styling)

 ## Recommended IDE Setup